MiWeiss/licenseplate/README.md

 Not only does *licenseplate* rely on the Github API, but its developers are imperfect as well:
 Errors and faults in *licenseplate* will add to the above mentioned imperfection.
 Thus, never trust the code in this repository, or any extension built from it.
-You should always consult your lawyer before doing anything, ever.
+You should always consult your lawyer before using anyone elses code and assets.

 Furthermore; check the [MIT license](https://github.com/MiWeiss/licenseplate/blob/master/LICENSE) of this repository, which excludes any liability from the contributors of this repository